 |Nature of tax||Progressive Tax.||Regressive Tax.|

-We know that income tax and payroll tax have their own differences, but both of Income Tax vs Payroll Tax amounts are withheld by the employers while giving the wages.
-Both Income Tax vs Payroll Tax is being made to pay for different reasons and it is important for us to know how much we are paying the taxes and how are they split.
-Understanding the Income Tax vs Payroll Tax differences will help us figure out each type of tax and how they work.
+We know that both taxes have their differences, but both tax amounts are withheld by the employers while giving the wages.
+Both taxes are being made to pay for different reasons, and we need to know how much taxes we pay and how they are split.
+Understanding the differences will help us figure out each type of tax and how they work.

-This has been a guide to the top differences between Income Tax vs Payroll Tax.
-Here we also discuss the Income Tax and Payroll Tax key differences with infographics, and comparison table.
+This article has been a guide to Income Tax vs. Payroll Tax.
+Here we discuss the top differences between them along with infographics and comparative table.
 You may also have a look at the following articles –